Variations of the Ferengi Shuttle

 by Jörg Hillebrand and Bernd Schneider

 A detailed miniature of a Ferengi shuttlecraft was built for TNG: "The Price".
-At the first glace it seems that this model remained exactly the same in all later appearances.
+At the first glance, it seems like this model remained exactly the same in all later appearances.
 However, there are some dissimilarities, not to mention the very different interior sets used in the various episodes.
 Here is a list of the shuttle appearances in chronological order:

 1. TNG: "The Price"